actionschnitzel/actionschnitzel/README.md

 ### Hi there 👋

+I'm just a guy who loves to take things apart, put them back together and then see if it still works.
+My focus is on frontend software for the Raspberry Pi.

 ![Raspberry Pi](https://img.shields.io/badge/-RaspberryPi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)
 I always keep an eye on the latest Raspberry Pi developments.
 To keep the desktop area up to date, I get the latest hardware and software add-ons.
 This is good for PiGro, because you always get drivers for DeskPi Pro or Argon One in the shop area.